-- A) Students are only permitted in the balcony when accompanied by an adult. - B) Only authorized personnel are permitted on the stage, all others should use seating on east side of the gym. - C) Remain in the gym while the contest or activity is in progress.
-(Including music/band concerts) - D) When outside the gym, remain in the hallways immediately adjacent to the gym.
-Use of other hallways, areas or lockers is by PERMISSION ONLY. - E) Stand and practice quiet respect during the national anthem. - F) Sleepy Eye School buildings and grounds are
+A) Students are only permitted in the balcony when accompanied by an adult.

+B) Only authorized personnel are permitted on the stage; all others should use seating on the east side of the gym.

+C) Remain in the gym while the contest or activity is in progress.
+(Including music/band concerts)

+D) When outside the gym, remain in the hallways immediately adjacent to the gym.
+Use of other hallways, areas or lockers is by PERMISSION ONLY.

-TOBACCO/ALCOHOL/DRUG FREE.
+E) Stand and practice quiet respect during the national anthem.

+F) Sleepy Eye School buildings and grounds are TOBACCO/ALCOHOL/DRUG-FREE.

-RESPECTFUL COURTEOUS BEHAVIOR WILL GREATLY CONTRIBUTE TO THE QUALITY OF SLEEPY EYE SCHOOL FOR THE STUDENTS AND PROGRAMS.
+RESPECTFUL AND COURTEOUS BEHAVIOR WILL GREATLY CONTRIBUTE TO THE QUALITY OF SLEEPY EYE SCHOOLS FOR THE STUDENTS AND PROGRAMS.

-BUS SAFETY INFORMATION 2024-2025

-Mr. John Cseolvszki, Superintendent of Dist. #84, 507-794-7903 Pat Stevermer, Bus Safety Transportation Director, 507-794-7873
+BUS SAFETY INFORMATION Mr. John Cselovszki, Superintendent of Dist. #84, (507)-794-7903 Sleepy Eye Bus Service, Inc. (507)-794-7941

 According to the Minnesota School Bus Safety Law, riding the school bus is a privilege, not a right.
 Students are expected to follow the same behavioral standards while riding school buses as are expected on school property or at school activities, functions or events.
 All school rules are in effect while a student is riding the bus or at the bus stop whether for regular daily transportation, extracurricular activities, field trips or community education trips.
-Please note: A hand written note from the parent or guardian of the student will need to be given to the bus driver in order to ride a different bus or be a guest of a child on that bus.
+Please note: A handwritten note from the parent or guardian of the student will need to be given to the bus driver in order to ride a different bus or be a guest of a child on that bus.
 If a note is not provided, the child will not be able to ride the bus.

-Students (and adults) who walk to school or arrive by car are asked to use the crosswalks where the school patrol is monitoring the intersection.
+Students who walk to school or arrive by car are asked to use the crosswalks where the school patrol is monitoring the intersection.
 Motor vehicles should also observe the No Parking signs between 8 a.m. and 3:30 p.m. on school days due to the number of bus shuttles that use the area.
 Cars are requested to stay out of the area where buses load and unload.
 For those who violate the signs or this procedure, a ticket can be issued by the local police department.